tryptoph/keylogger-mail/README.md

 # keylogger-mail
 A keylogger with email feature.
+\n
-I can send the keylogs file from my email to my email, for the purpose of troubleshooting any upcoming problems like forgetting a password or to see any misconfiguration.
+I can send the keylogs file from my email to my email, to troubleshoot any upcoming problems like forgetting a password or to see any misconfiguration.